cscart/docs/en/user_guide/addons/product_reviews/index.rst

 * **Reviews per page**—the number of reviews to appear on one page.

-* **Administrator must approve posts submitted by**—choose whether to approve posts submitted by all customers or only anonymous customers, or do not moderate reviews at all.
+* **Administrator must approve posts submitted by**—choose whether to approve posts submitted by all customers or only anonymous customers, or not to moderate reviews at all.

 * **Allow one review from one IP is allowed**—if you tick this checkbox, customers will be allowed to submit only one review per product from one IP address.
 This can help you avoid spam.